Glimesh/api-docs/content/docs/api/API Explorer.md

 ![example query](https://i.imgur.com/gM3Mi8f.png)

 All the requests in this file have the auth header.
 If you make a new request you will have to add it yourself.
-Simply have the header name  as "Authorization" and the value your *access_token* environment variable (ctrl+space to view env variables).
+Simply have the header name as "Authorization" and the value as the *access_token* environment variable (ctrl+space in the text field to view env variables).
 You can use the *default_url* variable for the URL.

 ![Header example](https://i.imgur.com/PoJqnn7.png)